Jean v. Massachusetts State Police: Procedural history

 News of the footage spread, and on February 14, the Massachusetts State Police sent a cease-and-desist letter demanding that Jean remove the video within 48 hours or face criminal action.
 The letter cited Massachusetts law M.G.L c 272 § 99, stating that "this secret, unauthorized audio/video recording is in violation [...] and subject to prosecution as a felony."
 This law defines interception as, "to secretly hear, secretly record, or aid another to secretly hear or secretly record the contents of any wire or oral communication through the use of any intercepting device by any person other than a person given prior authority by all parties to such communication."
 The police sent a second letter on March 29, which clarified the previous letter by stating that, given the statute's limitation to "wire or oral communications," Jean would not be in violation if she removed the audio portion of the recording from her website.

 In response, Jean filed a lawsuit in federal court requesting an injunction to prevent the Massachusetts police from pursuing legal action.
 Jean sought both an immediate temporary restraining order and a permanent injunction that would prevent the police from taking any action against her related to the video.
 Citing her rights to free speech under the First Amendment, Jean sought to preclude defendants from threatening her with prosecution or enforcing section 99 against her.
 The order did state, however, that it did not authorize State Police from undertaking ordinary and lawful law enforcement investigatory and enforcement activities, including any such activities that are targeted at Paul Pechonis or Mary T. Jean.
 The court granted the restraining order on the day the complaint was filed, which prevented the police from interfering with Jean's disclosure, use, or display, including posting on the internet, of the audio/video recording.

 Ruling of the District Court

 The District Court ultimately granted the permanent injunction.
 The court assumed for the sake of argument that Jean had reason to know that the recording might have been illegal when she posted it.
 Finding a public interest in Jean's publication of the information contained in the video, the court decided that the police's duty to restrain illegal recording could not counterbalance Jean's free speech rights.
-Key to this decision was the fact that Jean did not record the event herself, thus punishing her would not serve the same deterrence goals as would punishing the recorder.
+Key to this decision was that Jean did not record the event herself, thus punishing her would not serve the same deterrence goals as would punishing the recorder.